Paris Travel Guide, France

 24) Arc de Triomphe

 The Arc de Triomphe was built in honor of the battle victories of Napoleon.
-When climbing the Arc de Triomphe, you’ll have an amazing view of the Champs Elysees and the Eiffel Tower!
+When climbing the Arc de Triomphe, you’ll have an amazing view of the Champs Élysées and the Eiffel Tower!

 25) Jardin de Trocadero

-From Jardin de Trocadero, you’ll have the best view of the Eiffel Tower but you have to pay a price: lots of tourists!
-We decided to not do this as we saw the mass of tourists from the Eiffel tower beforehand.
+From Jardin de Trocadero, you’ll have the best view of the Eiffel Tower, but you have to pay a price: lots of tourists!
+We decided not do this as we saw the mass of tourists from the Eiffel tower beforehand.
 When you’re at Trocadero, you can also walk to the Princess Diana memorial.

 26) Pont de Bir Hakeim